 - Look for charity events that are being hosted by celebrities.
 Not only is involvement in a 501(c)3 a tax deduction, if the partnership truly resonates with the brand there is great PR value.

 - Around every major televised Award Show official and non-official event sponsorships exist.
-Sample options include this list.
 Determine if being part of the “Official” event is worth the cache.
 If the “Official” event is being held at the same location as the event, always choose that event option if the category is available and the price tag a fit.
 These “Official” events will have a higher caliber of celebrity attendance as the celebrities will go through the lounge during one of their rehearsal breaks.
 Otherwise, choose wisely – some of the non-official event producers do an excellent job at wrangling celebrities and ensuring a strong branding opportunity – others, not so much.

 - Most Film Festivals typically have both Official and Non-Official celebrity gifting suites as part of the event where brands can provide sampling and directly engage with attending celebrities.